Supportive Measures

 7. Removal of a program participant, supplier/contractor, volunteer, or visitor.

-Requests for supportive measures can be made to the Title IX Office by filling out the Supportive Measures Request Form and submitting it to the Title IX Office.
+Requests for supportive measures can be made to the Title IX Office by filling out the appropriate forms below:

 Supportive measures can be made available regardless of whether an individual chooses to disclose the specifics of an incident to the university or law enforcement and come with no cost to the individual.